 The Board determines the eligibility of individual applicants for admission and provides the certificate upon which the Supreme Court relies when admitting an applicant to practice as an Australian lawyer.

-The next Admission Ceremony will be held in the Banco Court (Court 1), Supreme Court of Victoria, 210 William Street, Melbourne on Tuesday 13 August and Wednesday 14 August 2013.
+The next Admission Ceremonies will be held in the Banco Court (Court 1), Supreme Court of Victoria, 210 William Street, Melbourne on Tuesday 10 & Wednesday 11 December 2013.
 Floor plan (PDF 491KB) of the Supreme Court.

 Applicants and their guests must be seated in the courtroom no later than thirty minutes prior to the time fixed for the Admission Ceremony.

 When the admission fee dates open and you have paid your second fee at the Supreme Court Library, you will be provided with a copy of your Board Certificate.
-Attached to this will be tickets for your guests to attend the admission ceremony.
-Tickets must be produced to gain entry into the court.
+Attached to this will be two tickets for your guests to attend the admission ceremony.
+Tickets must be produced in order to gain entry into the court.
 The applicant and their mover do not require a ticket to gain entry to the court.

 Applicant’s clothing should be appropriate to the formality of a Supreme Court hearing.
 Therefore, professional attire is required.
 Male applicants must wear a jacket and tie.
 Female applicants must wear a jacket.
 Practitioners moving admissions must be appropriately robed in wig, gown, bar jacket and jabot.